 Ann Putnam, Jr. (1679-1716) – Twelve-year-old Ann Putnam, Jr. played a crucial role in the witchcraft trials of 1692 as one of the first three “afflicted” children.
 Born on October 18, 1679, in Salem Village, Massachusetts, she was the eldest child of Thomas Putnam and Ann Carr Putman.
-She was friends Elizabeth Parris and Abigail Williams and in March 1692, she too proclaimed to be afflicted.
-Her mother, Ann Carr Putman, a fearful woman who was still mourning the death of an infant daughter, also would later claim that she had been attacked by witches.
-Also living in the household was Mercy Lewis, who had been orphaned as a child and was distantly related to the Putnams.
-Working as a servant, Mercy Lewis, like Ann Putnam, Jr. would become one of the most vocal accusers during the trial.
-Many of the people that Ann Putnam accused were those that her family or the Reverend Parris had quarreled with.
+She was friends with Elizabeth Parris and Abigail Williams, and in March 1692, she, too, proclaimed to be afflicted.
+Her mother, Ann Carr Putman, a fearful woman still mourning the death of an infant daughter, also would later claim that witches had attacked her.
+Also living in the household was Mercy Lewis, orphaned as a child and distantly related to the Putnams.
+Working as a servant, Mercy Lewis, like Ann Putnam, Jr., would become one of the most vocal accusers during the trial.
+Many of the people Ann Putnam accused were those her family or the Reverend Parris had quarreled with.
 Some historians have speculated that her parents coerced her to accuse those they were feuding with or sought revenge on.
 As one of the most aggressive accusers, her name appeared over 400 times in court documents.
 She accused nineteen people and saw eleven of them hanged.

 “I desire to be humbled before God for that sad and humbling providence that befell my father’s family in the year about ninety-two; that I, then being in my childhood, should, by such a providence of God, be made an instrument for the accusing of several persons of a grievous crime, whereby their lives were taken away from them, whom, now I have just grounds and good reason to believe they were innocent persons; and that it was a great delusion of Satan that deceived me in that sad time, whereby I justly fear I have been instrumental, with others, though ignorantly and unwittingly, to bring upon myself and this land the guilt of innocent blood; though, what was said or done by me against any person, I can truly and uprightly say, before God and man, I did it not out of any anger, malice, or ill will to any person, for I had no such thing against one of them; but what I did was ignorantly, being deluded by Satan.